 How To Install Google Analytics on Your WordPress Site and Track Link Clicks

-Google Analytics is that known as it doesn’t need any additional presentation, with it you have the option to add the code directly on your WordPress header and footer and have the visitor tracked.
+Google Analytics is known as it doesn’t need any additional presentation, with it you have the option to add the code directly on your WordPress header and footer and have the visitor tracked.
 This manual adding will not track the outbound links or affiliates links clicks and you will not have this in your report.
-Plus with the manual add, in function of the theme used, you need to know where to add the code.
+Plus with the manual add, in the function of the theme used, you need to know where to add the code.

 In this tutorial will use a very well known plugin called MonsterIsights that will help you set up Google Analytics for free and track click statistics.
 With this plugin, you have also some widgets that will show reports with users directly on your site dashboard.
 If you don’t have a blog yet you can see my tutorial about how you can have one on How to Start a WordPress Blog on SiteGround.
 For optimizing it for the best SEO and have traffic from search engines you can also check WordPress SEO Tutorial.